 - Major Overhaul Required in the Indian National Congress (“INC”).
 For the Rahul Gandhi-led INC, this latest election result represents yet another significant electoral setback for India’s oldest political party.
 While the UPA increased its overall seat count by 31 seats (vs. 2014), the INC alone won just 52 seats, which represents a marginal improvement (8 seats) over its historically poor performance in 2014.
 With the benefit of hindsight the INC’s recent victories in state legislative assembly elections in Madhya Pradesh, Rajasthan and Chhattisgarh appear to have been anomalies rather than the start of a nationwide rally in their favour, and it would appear that a more fundamental overhaul of the INC’s leadership and platform may be required in order to reverse current public perceptions and the growing and strength of defeats this election reveals.

 - Regional Political Parties Need to Think Beyond Traditional Vote Banks.
-As highlighted both above and in last month’s Sign of the Times, India’s electorate is becoming younger, more urban, wealthier, more educated, more connected and more financially literate; as such these underlying drivers of India’s economic development are more important than traditional factors like caste and religion, and these are likely to grow in importance to the country’s voters in future elections.
+As highlighted both above and in last month’s Sign of the Times , India’s electorate is becoming younger, more urban, wealthier, more educated, more connected and more financially literate; "There are only two jaatis (castes) in India today — one is that of the poor, and the other is made up of those who want to contribute to take people out of poverty.
+There is no other caste" as such these underlying drivers of India’s economic development are more important than traditional factors like caste and religion, and these are likely to grow in importance to the country’s voters in future elections.
 Regional political parties, which have benefitted from the traditional factors in the past, formed alliances that were designed to consolidate the share of caste and religion-based voters as the core plank of their strategy for the 2019 election and have been punished for doing so.
 They have a transformation to make if they wish to remain relevant going forward.

 - Highest Voter Turnout in India’s History.
 With more than 67% of India’s voting population participating in the 2019 general election (which translates to a staggering 600m votes), voter turnout in the recently concluded elections was the highest in the country’s history.
 At a time when global voter turnout levels have been declining – voter turnout in national elections has decreased by an average of 10% globally over the last 25 years – the growing participation in India’s general elections is a welcome development for democracy in general.
 As the world’s largest democracy with the world’s fastest growing economy, it is fitting that India should reinforce the strength of democracy and in particular, the peaceful development of society, to the rest of the world.